briancodex/react-website-v2/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Please refer to the section 'about' [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`

-**Note: this is a one-way operation.
+**Note: this is an one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.